What is the difference between Divorce and a Deed of Separation?

 Both husband and wife are required to sign the Deed of Separation to render it effective.

-A Deed of Separation is a private document between husband and wife, and is not filed or registered with any government department or court.
+A Deed of Separation is a private document between husband and wife and is not filed or registered with any government department or court.
 So the only people who know that you are separated are you and your spouse.

 Under what circumstances is a Deed of Separation most suitable?

-- you are unsure if you really want a divorce and you just want to have time apart.
+- you are unsure if you really want a divorce, and you want to try out a period of living apart.